 The fact of the matter, however, was that Derianto, as explained by Traveloka in a press release, was unable to attend the event as he was traveling overseas.
 So he couldn’t have joined the walkout.

 We read the news every day but how much do we know about the editors behind the news?
 What informs their thinking and decisions?
-At Maverick we decided to find out about this important group of people the good old-fashioned way, by actually talking to them.
+At Maverick we decided to find out about this important group of people the good old-fashioned way, by actually talking to … Continue reading More than just business

 The demonstration by taxi and the public transport rivers yesterday received much criticism from the Netcitizenship, who naturally gravitate to things Webby, disruptive and saves them money.